DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextArea/3 Methods/Methods.md

 ---
 ##### shortDescription
-This section describes the methods that control the **TextArea** widget.
+This section describes the methods that control the **TextArea** UI component.

 ---
 #####See Also#####